spotinst/help/src/docs/ocean/tutorials/migrate-workload-via-ui.md

 Ocean automatically detects the workloads (nodes and pods) that belong to the Kubernetes cluster associated with it.

-In the following screen, Ocean will display all the nodes that it discovered.
+In the following window, Ocean will display all the nodes that it discovered.

 <img src="/ocean/_media/tutorials-migrate-workload-02.png" />

-From the list on the left, choose the instances you want to migrate into your Ocean cluster by clicking on the relevant checkboxes.
+From the list on the left, choose the instances you want to migrate into your Ocean cluster by marking the checkboxes.

 ## Step 3: Set Preferences

 Choose your preferred Workload Migration process by selecting the relevant checkbox:

 * **Terminate Instances** – Ocean terminates the old instances once the pods that reside in them are migrated, and the old instances are fully drained.
 * **Evict stand-alone Pods** – Ocean terminates pods that do not belong to a Kubernetes deployment.
-This means that you would need to launch the pod manually (after the migration) because there is no object that can launch it automatically.
+This means that you need to launch the pod manually (after the migration) because there is no object that can launch it automatically.
 * **Force PDB covered Pod Eviction** – By selecting this checkbox, Ocean forces the Pod eviction from the instance, even if the distributed budget is not satisfied.

 > **Tip**: If you have Stand-Alone pods and you have not chosen Evict stand-alone Pods, you will be required to manually evict those pods at the end of the migration process.